ShriMLEngineer/rag-embedding-comparison/README.md

-# rag-embedding-comparison
-A Streamlit-based RAG app that compares Sentence-Transformers and OpenAI embeddings differences

 # 🔍 RAG Embedding Comparison: Sentence-Transformers vs OpenAI

 This repository documents a practical experiment in **Retrieval-Augmented Generation (RAG)** aimed at understanding how different embedding models behave in real-world, numeric-heavy customer support scenarios.